bronglil/Waste-Mangement-app/README.md

     ./gradlew assembleDebug
     ```
     The APK will be located in the `app/build/outputs/apk/debug/` directory

+4. **Add Values**
+Go to AndroidManifest.xml file and add API key.
+Go to RetrofitInstance and add your Ip address.
+Go to res/xml/network_security_config.xml file an update Ip address.

 ### Required Software
 - **Android Studio** Latest version